 Expat families with children will have to explore the education options in Botswana.
 To choose the right school, parents will likely consider their budget and the cost of living, the language of instruction and curriculum, as well as the academic culture.

-While public schooling is available, these schools often lack resources and the standard of education varies.
+While public schooling is available, these schools often lack resources, and the standard of education varies considerably.
 Most expat parents opt for private and international schools.

 The primary language of instruction for many private schools in Botswana is English, although there might be dedicated Setswana classes.
 These schools are known as English-medium schools.

 Botswana also offers higher education opportunities at several universities and technical colleges.
 Nursing and teaching vocational courses after secondary school are also available.

 The education system in Botswana has improved as the economy has grown.
 Botswana’s Ministry of Basic Education manages the public schooling system.

 There are seven years of primary, three years of junior secondary and two years of senior secondary education.
 The senior secondary level offers both vocational and academic streams.

 In primary school, each year is referred to as a 'standard', while in secondary school, it is known as a 'form'.